XFlow-Energy/xfe-control-sim/SECURITY.md

 # Security Policy

 ## Supported Versions
-We maintain the latest release of `XFLOW-CONTROL-SIM`.
+We maintain the latest release of `XFE-CONTROL-SIM`.

 ## Reporting a Vulnerability
 Please report security issues responsibly: